Sid Mohn

 Sid L. Mohn is an American clergyman for the United Church of Christ.
-He is also a LGBT activist.
+He is also a LGBTQ activist.

 Biography

 Mohn was raised on a rural Pennsylvania farm, in a conservative Dutch Anabaptist family.
 His childhood revolved around the church, leading to a calling to serve within it.

 Mohn is a graduate of Temple University.
 He obtained his Master of Divinity from the School of Theology at Claremont College in California, and earned his doctorate from McCormick Theological Seminary in Chicago.

 Though the Presbyterian Church declined Mohn, the United Church of Christ invited him to join, and he became an ordained minister.
 Mohn's background and education resonated with the Chicago-based Heartland Alliance, where he became president in 1980 and served until 2015.

 In 1981, the AIDS epidemic emerged, heavily impacting the gay community.
 Mohn played a crucial role in founding one of the first AIDS specialty clinics at Cook County Hospital and helped create one of the nation's inaugural integrated housing facilities for individuals with AIDS and HIV.
 He connected the fervor over housing integration to the hysteria regarding dental care for AIDS patients.

 Mohn also served as the head of the Travelers & Immigrants Aid.